chef-boneyard/openstack-chef-repo/README.md

+THIS BRANCH IS NO LONGER ACTIVELY MAINTAINED OR DEVELOPED.

 Description
 ===========
 This repository contains the roles, environments and data bags for deploying an OpenStack **Essex** reference architecture using Chef.
 This currently includes the 5 OpenStack core projects: Nova, Glance, Keystone, Horizon and Swift(under development).
 Folsom development will begin very soon.